4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/02/HighCpuCoreSite/index.md

 ![Request Not Finished](request-not-finished.jpg)

-The default profiling session duration time is 60 seconds.
+>Note: The default profiling session duration time is 60 seconds.
 You can add an Application Setting named ``APPSETTING_IIS_PROFILING_TIMEOUT_IN_SECONDS`` to change it.

 ### Decompile the code of ReproController.DoJob() from LabHighCpuCoreSite.dll